Rick-S-Yang/Internal-Trade-to-GDP/README.md

 ---

 ## Research Question
-- Does greater political decentralization reduce internal trade as a share of GDP?
+- Does Greater Regional Authority in a Federal System Reduce Internal Trade as a Share of National GDP?
 - How do institutional structures influence domestic economic integration?

 ---